Archydra-Studios/Territorial-Base/README.md

 This mod is licensed under `Creative Commons Zero v1.0 Universal`.
 Basically do whatever you want

 ### Photosensitive epilepsy warning (v0.1.0)
-Build v0.1.0 (1.17) contains lasers which if used in a certain way could possible be a trigger for those with photosensitive epilepsy.
-This will be fixed fairly soon
+Build v0.1.0 (1.17) contains lasers which if used in a certain way could be a possible trigger for those with photosensitive epilepsy.
+This will be fixed soon